ros2/ros2_tracing/design.md

 ### Analysis

 After the initial instrumentation, some general statistics analyses can be built.
+The targeted analysis tools are pandas and Jupyter.
 The goal is to make those general enough to be useful for different use-cases, e.g.:

 * Callback duration (mean, stdev, etc.)
 *